Expression Interrupted

 Fevzi Yazıcı

-Fevzi Yazıcı, the former design director of the shuttered Zaman newspaper, was arrested on 27 July 2016 as part of the investigation into the alleged media leg of what the government calls the Fethullahist terrorist organization (FETÖ).
+Fevzi Yazıcı, the former design director of the now-defunct Zaman newspaper, was arrested on 27 July 2016 as part of an investigation into the alleged media leg of what the government calls the Fethullahist terrorist organization (FETÖ).

 Yazıcı, who was brought to the courthouse on 5 August 2016, was placed in pre-trial detention by the Istanbul 3rd Criminal Judgeship of Peace and sent to Silivri Prison.